 - 1. We all know about Dr. Seuss' Lorax, who speaks for the trees.
 His rival the Onceler makes garment "thneeds" and advertises, "You need a thneed!"
-For 3 minutes, ask learners to share their experience with being marketed to as a consumer. - Have they ever made elective purchases that they later regretted? - What social, economic, or marketing pressures do they think influenced their behavior? - How do they think marketing and advertising strategies could improve to reflect a societal evolution toward more sustainable production and consumption?
-Have they seen any of these advances taking place?
+For 3 minutes, ask learners to share their experience with being marketed to as a consumer. - Have they ever made elective purchases that they later regretted? - What social, economic, or marketing pressures do they think influenced their behavior?

+• How do they think marketing and
-- Brand name

-- Production location

-- Fabric composition

-- Estimation of the number of times they've worn the garment relative to how long they have had it-a lot, a little, or somewhere in between?

-- Did any of their observations surprise them?
+- advertising strategies could improve to reflect a societal evolution toward more sustainable production and consumption?
+Have they seen any of these advances taking place? - 2.
+For another minute, ask learners to look at the label in their shirt or pants (they may need to ask a neighbor for assistance, if they are comfortable with that) and note to themselves and their partner: - Brand name - Production location - Fabric composition - Estimation of the number of times they've worn the garment relative to how long they have had it-a lot, a little, or somewhere in between? - Did any of their observations surprise them?